 Click the Configure tab.

-The date on the Certificate had clearly expired.
+The active date on the Account had clearly expired.
 As of writing the date is 22nd Feb 2014.

 Set it to a future date.
 You can still use the same password (use a new one incase you have forgotten it)

-Windows Azure now configures this new Certificate that was created.
-Once the configutation is over the new RDP file can be downloaded and used in the same fasion as illustrated in image 1 to 3.
+Windows Azure now configures the Account with a future expiry date.
+Once the configuration is over the new RDP file can be downloaded and used in the same fashion as illustrated in image 1 to 3.
 This time the RDP should be successful and you can proceed with the actual work that you intended to do on the instance.

 thanks for the info!